Castle Toward

 Castle Toward (Caisteal an Toll Àird) is a nineteenth-century country house in Argyll and Bute, Scotland.

-Built in 1820 by Glasgow merchant Kirkman Finlay, it replaced the late medieval Toward Castle, formerly the ancestral home of the Clan Lamont.
+Built in 1820, by Glasgow merchant Kirkman Finlay, it replaced the late medieval Toward Castle, formerly the ancestral home of the Clan Lamont.
 It was greatly extended in the early 20th century, and in the Second World War it served as HMS Brontosaurus.
 After the war it was sold to Glasgow Corporation and was used as an outdoor education facility until its closure in 2014.
 After a failed community buyout, Toward Castle and the estate were sold by Argyll and Bute Council to private owners in 2016.
+Castle Toward is a scheduled monument (LB5068).

 History

 Toward Castle

 The original Toward Castle dates from the 15th century and was owned by the Clan Lamont until 1809.
 The castle was extended in the 17th century, but was abandoned after an attack by the Clan Campbell in 1646.
 The ruins lie around 500 m south-east of the later Castle Toward.
-Toward Castle is a scheduled monument.
+Toward Castle is a scheduled monument (SM300).